 Senator Grassley Introduces New Bipartisan FARA Reform Legislation

-On June 10, 2019, U.S. Sen. Chuck Grassley (R-IA) introduced the Foreign Agents Disclosure and Registration Enhancement Act, which aims to improve compliance and enforcement of the Foreign Agents Registration Act (FARA) by enhancing the U.S. Department of Justice’s (DOJ) investigative tools and increasing penalties for violations.
+On June 10, 2019, U.S. Senator Chuck Grassley (R-IA) introduced the Foreign Agents Disclosure and Registration Enhancement Act, which aims to improve compliance and enforcement of the Foreign Agents Registration Act (FARA) by enhancing the Department of Justice’s (DOJ) investigative tools and increasing penalties for violations.
 In addition, the bill directs the U.S. Government Accountability Office (GAO) to audit FARA’s Lobbying Disclosure Act (LDA) exemption to study whether the exemption is being misused or abused.
-The legislation is co-sponsored by Sens.
-Dianne Feinstein (D-CA), John Cornyn (R-TX), Jeanne Shaheen (D-NH), Marco Rubio (R-FL), and Todd Young (R-IN).
+The legislation is co-sponsored by Senators Feinstein (D-CA), Cornyn (R-TX), Shaheen (D-NH), Rubio (R-FL), and Young (R-IN).

 The Foreign Agents Disclosure and Registration Enhancement Act proposes a number of amendments to the FARA statute, including:

 - Providing the Attorney General with Civil Investigative Demand authority to investigate possible violations by those who should register as foreign agents;